akash-joshi/hash/resources/docs/simulation/concepts/designing-with-process-models/theory-of-constraints-and-simulations-a-framework-for-process-optimization.md

+---
+title: "Theory of Constraints and Simulations: A framework for process optimization"
+slug: simulation/concepts/designing-with-process-models/theory-of-constraints-and-simulations-a-framework-for-process-optimization
+objectId: bc91289d-975c-4bc5-8a54-6e3fc2810de7
+---

 # Theory of Constraints and Simulations: A framework for process optimization

 Simulating process models is a powerful technique for understanding and optimizing work processes.
 And like most powerful techniques, it's important to have a framework for applying it, to help use it in a way that's beneficial and aligned with management objectives.